k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Upgrade_Fabric/iidfinder_upgrade_v8.5.md

 ## Logging

-IID Finder log messages are written to the k2fabric log files.
+IID Finder log messages are now written to the k2fabric log files.

-As a result, the dedicated IID Finder log files and their associated logback configuration are obsolete and can be removed.
+As a result, the dedicated IID Finder log files and their associated logback configuration are obsolete.

 ## Resource Allocation